Zülfü Livaneli: Political life

 In addition to his career as an author and poet, Livaneli was active in Turkish politics.
 In the 1994 Turkish local elections, he was a candidate for mayor of Istanbul for the Social Democratic Populist Party, but was not elected.
-In the 2002 Turkish general election, Livaneli was elected to the Grand National Assembly as a Deputy for Istanbul for the Republican People's Party (CHP).
-He resigned from the CHP in early 2005, protesting against "the CHP's non-democratic and authoritarian system of politics."
+In the 2002 Turkish general election, Livaneli was elected to the Grand National Assembly as a deputy for Istanbul for the Republican People's Party (CHP).
+He resigned from the CHP in early 2005, in protest against "the CHP's non-democratic and authoritarian system of politics."
 Livaneli served one term in the Turkish parliament.

-During his political career, Livaneli presented a legislative proposal to amend Article 301 of the Turkish Penal Code, proposing that the concept of "Turkishness" be replaced with that of the "Turkish nation", suggesting language that aimed to reflect a more inclusive definition of national identity.
-The amendment was said to have intended to reduce tension associated with the concept of the Turkish race.
+During his political career, Livaneli presented a legislative proposal to amend Article 301 of the Turkish Penal Code, proposing that the concept of "Turkishness" be replaced with that of the "Turkish nation" to promote a more inclusive concept of national identity.
+The amendment was intended to reduce tension associated with the concept of the Turkish race.

 In 2006, he presented a proposal to the National Assembly to establish a commission to investigate the reasons for increasing violence and fanaticism among youth, which was accepted.

-Following his 2005 resignation from the party, Livaneli continued his position in the Grand National Assembly as an independent until the end of that term.
-He did not participate in the 2007 Turkish elections and has since concentrated on his art and books.
+Following his 2005 resignation from the party, Livaneli continued serving in the Grand National Assembly as an independent until the end of that term.
+He did not participate in the 2007 Turkish elections and has since focused on his artistic and literary work.

-Livaneli was a daily columnist for the newspapers Sabah, Vatan, Milliyet, and Cumhuriyet.
+Livaneli has also worked as a columnist for the newspapers Sabah, Vatan, Milliyet, and Cumhuriyet.

 Films

 Livaneli directed four feature films: Iron Earth, Copper Sky, Mist, Shahmaran, and Veda.
 His film Iron Earth, Copper Sky was screened in the Un Certain Regard section at the 1987 Cannes Film Festival.
 Veda, based on the life of Mustafa Kemal Atatürk, is the last film written and directed by Zülfü Livaneli.

-Bliss, adapted from Livaneli's novel of the same name, received critical praise and was considered one of the most notable Turkish films of the decade and one of the first narrative films to address honour killings.
-The New York Times reviewed the film as "consistently gripping" and "visually intoxicating", calling it a "landmark of contemporary Turkish cinema."
+Bliss, adapted from Livaneli's novel of the same name, received critical praise and was considered one of the most notable Turkish films of the decade, as well as one of the first narrative films to address honor killings.
+The New York Times reviewed the film as "consistently gripping" and "visually intoxicating", calling it a "landmark of contemporary Turkish cinema".